livingdocsIO/documentation/public/design/create_designs.md

 A Livingdocs design is a set of HTML components and configurations how they can be used and edited.
 It also lists the CSS and/or Javascript dependencies that need to be loaded to show the design correctly.
 A Livingdocs design is defind in a `design defintion` JSON file.

-To use a Livngdocs design you have to upload the JSON file and all its dependencies (CSS, Javascript and image files) to our server and configure your account to use this design.
+To use a Livingdocs design you have to upload the JSON file and all its dependencies (CSS, Javascript and image files) to our server and configure your account to use this design.

 ## Boilerplate design repository